 L4 is a family of very small, high-performance microkernels evolved from the first L4 microkernel developed by Jochen Liedtke in the early ’90s.
 See the L4 microkernel family entry on Wikipedia and the website L4HQ for more details.

 L4 microkernel family tree from 1993 until 2013.
 Black arrows indicate code, green arrows ABI inheritance.
 Node colours indicate author organisations.
 A full description of L4 variants and history can be found along this image source: "From L3 to seL4.
 What Have We Learnt in 20 Years of L4 Microkernels?
 [Elphinstone & Heiser, SOSP 2013]"

 How does seL4’s performance compare to other microkernels?

+Up-to-date performance figures of the seL4 head revision are listed on the seL4 Benchmarks page.
 To the best of our knowledge, seL4 is the world’s fastest microkernel on the supported processors, in terms of the usual ping-pong metric: the cost of a cross-address-space message-passing (IPC) operation.
-For more information, check the performance page on L4HQ.

 On what hardware does seL4 run?